InwoongLee/TS-LSTM/README.md

-# 3D Human Behavior Understanding using Temporal Sliding LSTM Networks
+# 3D Human Behavior Understanding using TS-LSTM Networks

 This is a Tensorflow implementation of Ensemble TS-LSTM v1, v2 and v3 models from the paper [Ensemble Deep Learning for Skeleton-based Action Recognition using Temporal Sliding LSTM networks][1] and the paper 3D Human Behavior Understanding using Generalized TS-LSTM Networks.
 You can see the video for the paper in [Naver D2][2] or [YouTube][3] (Korean Language).